brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>
 <hr>

+**Dune** — Frank Herbert

+A classic.
+I read this when I was a kid, but hadn’t reread it since then.
+It’s weird, long, and great.
+The rest of the series is supposed to be bizarre, so I can’t wait.
+The spice must flow.

 **Claire DeWitt and the City of the Dead** — Sara Gran

 An alright mystery book, but more than a few times, I think the author attempted to add _grit_ but just ended up sounding like a very awkward narrator.
 Also points off for a trans slur—like, c’mon, I don’t care who your narrator or, or how much of a fuck-up she is, leave us alone.